2026 Colorado gubernatorial election

-The 2026 Colorado gubernatorial election is scheduled to take place on November 3, 2026, to elect the governor of Colorado.
-Incumbent Democratic Governor Jared Polis is term-limited and cannot seek re-election to a third term in office.
+The 2026 Colorado gubernatorial election will be held on November 3, 2026, to elect the governor of Colorado.
+Incumbent Democratic governor Jared Polis is ineligible to seek re-election to a third consecutive term.
+Primary elections took place on June 30, 2026.

+If elected, Weiser would be the second consecutive Jewish governor after Polis.

-Republicans have not won a gubernatorial election in Colorado since Bill Owens was re-elected Governor in 2002.
+The Republican Party has not won a gubernatorial election in Colorado since 2002 nor a statewide office since 2016.